 A classically trained flutist and an avid home baker, Rachel lives in Cambridge, MA.

 Rachel is an education policy specialist with diverse experiences in teaching, project management, and research.
-As a Project Associate at 2Rev, Rachel is driven by the complexity of change management.
-An advocate of increased collaboration and communication throughout the education sector, her work focuses primarily on the design and coordination of purposeful collective action for high-impact solutions at the school and systems level.
+As a Consultant at 2Rev, Rachel is driven by the complexity of change management.
+Continually striving for increased collaboration and communication throughout the education sector, her work focuses primarily on the design and coordination of purposeful collective action for high-impact solutions at the systems level.

 Previously, Rachel has worked as an English lecturer at the University of Western Brittany in France, as a policy researcher at RMC Research, and on a wide range of consulting projects, including for the Massachusetts Joint Committee on Education, TNTP, NYSED, and the US Department of Education.
 Her research on dual language programs and blended learning initiatives has directly impacted state policy decisions.
 She is the co-founder of The Amazeatorium Project, a nonprofit devoted to closing the activity gap.
 Rachel holds a B.A. in French and a K-12 World Languages teaching certification with honors from Bowdoin College and an M.Ed. in Education Policy and Management from the Harvard Graduate School of Education.